darkstardust98/Journaling-app/README.md

-Programmed following youtuber "Code to the moon" 's tutorial.
+Programmed following youtuber "Code to the moon" 's tutorials.

-The project incorporates the usage of Upstash Redis as database.
+The project incorporates YEW as front end framework and the usage of Upstash Redis as database.